 There may be some situations in which vendor finance could be a viable option, including:

 - Lack of genuine savings: If you’re unable to complete a large deposit, such as 20% of the purchase price, which is a requirement of many lenders for a home loan, then vendor finance may provide you with the time and flexibility to get your finances in order before refinancing with a bank.

 - Poor credit file: If you have a poor credit rating or a lack of sufficient credit history, it may be hard to qualify for loan with a lender.
 Vendor finance may be a suitable option in this case.

 - Self-employed: If you run your own business but you have poor cash flow and unable to demonstrate financial discipline or savings, vendor finance may be a solution.

 - Market risk.
 If the property depreciates over time, the bank may not want to lend you the money to refinance.
-This is why it may be a good idea to consider value-adding activities, such as a cosmetic renovation or enhancing your kerb appeal.

 - Expensive.
 The purchase price and subsequent repayments are normally higher than market value, which can make it harder for you to build up equity and qualify for a traditional loan when you need to refinance.